mysociety/theyworkforyou/INSTALL.md

 There are some old instructions on compiling Xapian for PHP at http://lists.tartarus.org/pipermail/xapian-discuss/2004-May/000037.html

     You need to run `search/index.pl sincefile` to create the Xapian index.
+    The index can get quite large if you are loading all the data available, perhaps in the order of ~30G as of mid-2021.
+It will be much smaller if you are using a subset.

     If you get an error like this while doing it, you may have run out of disk space.
-You can probably use `search/indexall.sh` to help.
+You can probably use `search/indexall.sh` to help to build the index incrementally.

         DBD::mysql::st execute failed: Incorrect key file for table '/tmp/#sql_b63_0.MYI'; try to repair it at ./index.pl line 118.